 Where should each crypto be used?

-Another thing to note about Bitcoin and Bitcoin Cash is that they might have different uses.
+Another thing to note about Bitcoin vs Bitcoin Cash is that they might have different uses.
 As we all know, Bitcoin was created to become the new form of online money — a digital currency, that would replace traditional currencies as a method of payment.

 It took quite a lot of time, but Bitcoin is definitely on its way of becoming this payment method, with the number of services and merchants that are accepting it being on the rise around the world.
 However, with the Bitcoin price seeing major surges and reaching incredible heights — a lot of people started assuming that this will not be Bitcoin’s real future.